wp-plugins/lexi/readme.txt

 If the validator returns the feed data, maybe the library in your WP is older than the one in the validator.
 Use the RSS widget (the one from Wordpress) with the feed to check if the library can read it.
 If it works, is time to write a comment in my __[personal page](http://www.sebaxtian.com/acerca-de/lexi "Lexi's page")__ with the RSS feed on it.
 Else, use a mashup engine as described in the first step.

-In some cases it happens with some feeds the first time they are readed, but ten minutes later they work.
+Also, it happens with some feeds the first time they are readed, but ten minutes later they work.

 == Screenshots ==